SICTCCS/2526-Git-Branch-Class-Anthem/README.md

 My code is as sturdy as a shelf
 Coding is to me as toymaking is an elf
 Be sure to trust in yourself
+These lyrics are fire
+It could burn a wire